Our research and clinical trials

 - A new way of giving radiotherapy with the standard way

-Phase 3 trials usually involve many more patients than Phase 1 or 2.
+Phase III trials usually involve many more patients than Phase I or II.
 This is because differences in success rates may be small.
 So, the trial needs many patients to be able to show the difference.

 One example could be that 6 out of 100 more people (6%) get a remission with a new treatment compared to standard treatment.
 If there were 50 people in the new treatment group and 50 people in the standard treatment group, there may be 3 more people in remission in the new treatment group.
 The 2 groups would not look that different.
 But if the researchers gave each treatment to 5,000 people, there could be 300 more remissions in the new treatment group.

-Sometimes phase 3 trials involve thousands of patients in many different hospitals and even different countries.
-Most phase 3 trials are randomised.
+Sometimes Phase III trials involve thousands of patients in many different hospitals and even different countries.
+Most Phase III trials are randomised.
 This means the researchers put the people taking part into treatment groups at random.

 Clinical trial centres